TG-SAG/git-essential-training-5988161/gitStatusDemo.md

-this a a new line
+lokal change this a a new line asdfasdf asdfasdf asdf dsafasdfsa asdfasf
-asdfasdf
-asdfasdf
-asdf